PolarCookie/WrathExtended/README.md

 On the other hand magic users have no penetration for PvE, but bosses still have 15 magic resistance based on level that a Player can't do anything about.
 *If I can't affect or interact with a mechanic it should not be in the game!*
 I want to unify armor and spell resistance, so that all players for all kinds of damage can stack penetration.

+### Pets
+All pets will gain 100% of the owners Powers, Penetration, Haste, Critical and Hit/Expertise rating.

+# Balance
+Dps output will be balanced once all game mechanics have been finished.